anilkumar9700/car-price-prediction/README.md

 Dataset used:
 For solving this problem, I have used the CarDekho dataset, which was avaliable on Kaggle.
 This is the link: https://www.kaggle.com/shindenikhil/car-dekho-data

-References Used:
-I have used this video as a reference.
-A quick shoutout to Krish Naik, whom I have been following since May.

-He uploads very informative and concise videos for Machine Learning and many other topics in the field of AI.

 Algorithms used:
 After experimenting with a lot of Regression-based algorithms, Random Forest has worked out the best for me in terms of accuracy.
 If you want an in-depth explaination on random Forest and how do they work, feel free to checkout this article.